alstampe/Capstone---NLP-project/capstone report template.md

     Wrapup and report.

+### Visuals illustrating the results

+There are several visuals included in the report for word frequencies, and word vector distributions.

+For fun I have created a wordcloud for Vernes '80 days around the world'.
+It confirms the simple observation mentioned above and the very core of this project; in books the most frequent words seem to be the protagonist (Fix), the word 'said' (dialogue intensive texts) and tgen a very large number of stopwords and 'data noise'.
+What we like to think as the 'essence' of the books is quite well hidden in the mass of words and takes elaborate digging and interpretation to understand.

 Diving into NLP has been challenging yet satisfying as this is not a redo of projects but new skills and learnings.